 Figure 5 - 6

+impure silica found

+in sand

 Figure 5 - 7 Silica gel as a desiccant factor

 Hydrates are so active compounds.
 For example silicon (IV) hydride burns spontaneously in atmosphere and forms silicon dioxide and water as in the following reaction.